xbeat/Machine-Learning/README.md

 In this presentation, we'll explore the intriguing question: "Would 20,000 flies be enough to lift me?"
 We'll approach this problem mathematically, breaking it down into manageable components and using Python to calculate our results.
 This analysis will involve considering the lifting capacity of flies, human weight, and the physics of flight.

+## Understanding LangChain Model IO Components

+Introduction to LangChain Model I/O Components

+LangChain is a powerful framework for developing applications with large language models (LLMs).
+It provides a set of tools and abstractions to simplify the process of working with LLMs, including components for handling input and output.
+In this presentation, we'll explore the key Model I/O components in LangChain and how they can be used to build robust AI applications.

 ## Process Capability Analysis for Non-Normal Distributions in Python

 Process Capability for Non-Normal Distributions